stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 # Introduction <a name="Introduction"/>
 Lets first note that both fact and hype exist in discussions regarding COVID-19.
 This notebook will only consider data available from the Centers for Disease Control and Prevention (CDC) [[1](https://www.cdc.gov/coronavirus/2019-ncov/index.html)]  and World Health Organization (WHO) [[2](https://www.who.int/csr/don/12-january-2020-novel-coronavirus-china/en/)].
 As Data Scientists, our job is to look at data to make informed data-driven decisions.

-At the time of the writing of this notebook (**updated March 27, 2020**), the world has descended into mass panic, fueled by misinformation in media and social media.
+At the time of the writing of this notebook (**updated April 8, 2020**), the world has descended into mass panic, fueled by misinformation in media and social media.
 In the stock market, the Dow-Jones Industrial Average dropped from 29,718 to 21,749 points, sending business and retirement accounts tumbling.